2024 Solar Incentives Guide for Myrtle Grove, FL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
+When you hear the term "solar incentives," federal incentives may be the first thing that comes to mind.
 It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
 This incentive is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on solar panels for your home.

 The ITC applies to the value of a solar system installed on your primary or secondary residence in the United States.
 The solar system must have been installed on a property you own after January 1, 2006, for you to claim the credit.
-The ITC initially covered 30% of all costs (panels, equipment, labor and accessories), although the total amount has fluctuated slightly over time between 26-30%.
-The amount you qualify for will depend on when your solar system was installed.
+The ITC initially covered 30% of all costs (panels, equipment, labor and accessories), although the total amount has fluctuated over time between 26-30%.
+The installation date of your solar system will determine what percentage you are eligible for.
 There is no cap on the claim amount.

-Speaking with your local Myrtle Grove solar panel installation expert is the best way to learn more about how the ITC could apply to your situation.
+Speaking with your local Myrtle Grove solar panel installer is the best way to learn more about how the ITC may apply to your situation.

 The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
 Now, solar installation projects begun after January 1, 2022, and finished by December 31, 2032, can qualify for a 30% tax credit.
 The amount of the credit will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
 Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.